MadsSN/2023-05-22-playwright/labs/3-advanced.md

 ## 1. Page Objects

-Create a page objects `CustomersPage` and `CustomerPage`. `CustomersPage` should provide methods to add and edit a customer. `CustomerPage` should provide methods to fill in data to the form fields and a method that submits the form.
+Create page objects `CustomersPage` and `CustomerPage`. `CustomersPage` should provide methods to add and edit a customer. `CustomerPage` should provide methods to fill in data to the form fields and a method that submits the form.

 Use the newly created page objects in your test.
 You have to instantiate in every test manually.